brillcp/SwiftPokedex/README.md

 }
 ```

-## Simple networking with Combine
+# Networking with Combine

 SwiftPokedex uses Combine for all the API calls to the PokeAPI.
-This small structure is all that is needed to make any type of requests to the API.
+This small structure is all that's needed to make any type of requests to the API.
+Then the `PokemonAPI` is build around that and supports requesting pokemons and items at the moment.
 ```swift
 struct NetworkAgent {
     func execute<T: Decodable>(_ request: URLRequest, logJSON: Bool = false) -> AnyPublisher<T, Error> {